 Labeling

-The labeling examples below are provided as guidance only and aree designed to meet the requirements.
+The labeling examples below are provided as guidance only and are designed to meet the requirements.
 Exact labeling is up to the manufacturer.
 The Conformance and Inspection department, working with the product manufacturer, may use its discretion to evaluate compliance with the labeling requirements.

 Command Station Example